 When shooting a picture with background, select a background that will bring out the shape and color of the flower.
-A simple background will bring out the subject.
-When shooting bright and whitish flowers, adjust [12] to - (minus) so that the flower stands out from the dark background.
+A simple background will enhance the subject.
+When shooting bright and whitish flowers, adjust the exposure compensation toward - (minus) so that the flower stands out from the dark background.